 - Anonymous links can be set to expire after a certain period, and you can also restrict access to specific individuals or groups if needed.

-Considering the fallouts of sharing using anyone links, Microsoft has brought in so many ways to securely share it.
+Considering major fallouts, Microsoft has brought in so many ways to securely share Anonymous links in SharePoint.
 Let’s take a closer look at each one, one at a time!

 File Permissions: When you share document using anyone link, you can set the file permission as ‘can view’, ‘can edit’, or ‘can review’ based on whom you are sharing with.